 LET’S was contacted by the Director of Projects at SFU (Simon Fraser University).
 They are supporting the SFU Accessibility Project, which was established in response to the enactment of the BC Accessibility Act.
 They reached out to LET’S as a potential consultant who could support their office with drafting an Accessibility Plan.

-LET’S’ name was shared with them by a member of our Accessibility Committee and a colleague who had spoken very highly of one of our workshops.
+LET’S’ name was shared with them by a member of their Accessibility Committee and a colleague who had spoken very highly of one of our workshops.
 We look forward to proceeding on this project.

 United Way’s Period Promise campaign increases access to free menstrual products in communities so that everyone who menstruates can go to work, get to school, access services, and stay connected to their community.